szabgab/perlmaven.com/sites/en/pages/add-debugger-breakpoint-to-your-code.md

 {% include file="examples/fibonacci_with_breakpoint_1.txt" %}

-You type in <b>c</b> at this prompt to tell the debugger to "continue" to the first breakpoint.
+You type in **c** at this prompt to tell the debugger to "continue" to the first breakpoint.

 As the condition of the breakpoint setting is never met the code will run till the end printing the result and then another prompt:

 {% include file="examples/fibonacci_with_breakpoint_2.txt" %}

-Here you can type <b>q</b> to quit the debugger.
+Here you can type **q** to quit the debugger.

 In the second attempt we run the code with a larger input number: